stumpyfr/stumpyfr.github.io/index.md

 permalink: /
 ---

-# Welcome to my personal website
+# Welcome to my website

-I am a Data/Platform/Solution Architect by specialization, a software engineer by profession, and an engineer at heart.
+I am a Data/Platform/Solution Architect by specialization, a software engineer by training, and an engineer at heart.

-Based in Paris and working internationally with [Boston Consulting Group - X](https://www.bcg.com/x), developing, for and with our clients, advanced analytics systems at scale.
+Based in Paris and working locally and internationally with clients as an independent consultant.

 ## Contact me